psarando/shire-reckoning/Middle-earth-simulation.md

 Tolkien stated in Appendix D that
 "all the days, months, and dates are in the Red Book translated into Shire terms, or equated with them in notes".
 This means there probably aren't any references to a current weekday of the Gondor Calendar during the narrative of *The Lord of the Rings*.
-Tolkien also stated that the Kings' Reckoning was based on the calendar of the Edain from the First Age, which had a 6-day week like the calendar of the Eldar, but at some point the Númenoreans added a 7th weekday to their calendar, though it's not stated when the 7th weekday was added.
+Tolkien also stated that the Kings' Reckoning was based on the First Age calendar of the Edain, which had a 6-day week like the elvish calendar of the Eldar, but at some point the Númenóreans added to their calendar a 7th weekday called "Sea-day" (Eärenya/Oraearon);
-So for these simulations, I assume that the weekdays were reckoned continuously starting with Elenya on the first day of the Second Age (S.A.).
+although it's not stated when the 7th weekday was added (one possibility may be during the time of [Tar-Aldarion](http://tolkiengateway.net/wiki/Tar-Aldarion)).

-Appendix D states that "in Númenor calculation started with S.A.
+Appendix D also states that "in Númenor calculation started with S.A.
 1", and though this is mainly a reference to the calculation of leap-days, it may also apply to the calculation of weekdays.
+So for these simulations I assume that the weekdays were reckoned continuously starting with Elenya on the first day of the Second Age (Yestarë of S.A.
+1).
-Conveniently (and perhaps intentionally), reckoning the weekdays of Gondor's calendars in this manner allows its weekdays to sync up with the Shire Calendar's weekdays during the events of the narrative, in the 2nd half of III 3018 and the 1st half of III 3019 (a.k.a. the "Great Years" of the War of the Ring).
+Conveniently (and perhaps intentionally by Tolkien), reckoning the weekdays of Gondor's calendars in this manner allows them to sync up with the Shire Calendar's weekdays during the events of the narrative, in the 2nd half of III 3018 and the 1st half of III 3019 (a.k.a. the "Great Years" of the War of the Ring).

 ### Synchronize settings